 This characterful part of Edinburgh is 10-15 minute walk north of New Town.
 True to its boho atmosphere, you can expect plenty of charity shops, antique shops, independent jewellers and craft shops.
 Fashion and homeware store Dick’s is a particular highlight and record collectors will love digging around Voxbox.
 The Stockbridge Sunday Market excites the most fanatical of foodies.

 Grassmarket and Victoria Street fly the flag for independent, second-hand and quirky shops with a Scottish twist.
 This picturesque part of the city centre is famed for vintage shops, of which W Armstrong and Son is the most noted.
-Godiva, also well thought of, splits itself between vintage clothes and one-of-a-kind items from local designers.
-Those that know consider Fabhatrix and Mr Wood’s Fossils as two of Edinburgh’s best shops.
-You’ll also find books, novelty items, crafts and a highly recommended cheese shop, Iain J Mellis.
+Godiva splits itself between vintage clothes and one-of-a-kind items from local designers.
+Those that know consider Fabhatrix and Mr Wood’s Fossils as two of the best shops.

 If you’re looking for a fashion fix, go to Princes Street.
 It’s packed with trendy high-street brands including Top Shop and Top Man, Dr. Martens, H&M, Office, Zara, Primark, Next, River Island, Debenhams, Urban Outfitters, Vans and All Saints.